AdobeDocs/experience-manager-assets-essentials.en/help/manage-organize.md

 **Permissions required:**  `Can Edit`, `Owner`, or administrator permissions on an asset.

 Assets Essentials allows you to set status on assets available in the repository.
-The asset status determines the availability of assets in other content authoring environments, such as Adobe Journey Optimizer, Adobe Workfront, and Brand Portal.
+Set an asset status to better govern and manage downstream consumption of digital assets.

 You can set the following status on assets: